isomerpages/moe-navalbasesec/_prospective-students/DSA @ NBSS/Why NBSS?.md

 <p>Cadet leadership and/or specialist courses</p>
 </li>
 <li>
-<p>Opportunities to plan and lead combined Uniformed Group programmes</p>
+<p>Opportunities to plan and lead combined Uniformed Group programmes such
+as combined UG camp and citizenship programme</p>
 </li>
 <li>
 <p>Participate in local and/or overseas camps</p>